ThePhD/sol2/docs/source/safety.rst

 Memory safety can be tricky.
 Lua is handled by a garbage-collected runtime, meaning object deletion is not cleary defined or deterministic.
 If you need to keep an object from the Lua Runtime alive, use :doc:`sol::reference<api/reference>` or one of its derived types, such as :doc:`sol::table<api/table>`, :doc:`sol::object<api/object>`, or similar.
 These will pin a reference down to an object controlled in C++, and Lua will not delete an object that you still have a reference to through one of these types.
 You can then retrieve whatever you need from that Lua slot using object's ``obj.as<T>()`` member function or other things, and work on the memory from there.

 The usertype memory layout for all Lua-instantiated userdata and for all objects pushed/set into the Lua Runtime is also described :doc:`here<api/usertype_memory>`.
 Things before or after that specified memory slot is implementation-defined and no assumptions are to be made about it.

+Please be wary of alignment issues. sol2 **aligns memory** by default.
+If you need to access underlying userdata memory from sol, please see the :doc:`usertype memory documentation<api/usertype_memory>`

 functions
 ---------